AdedamolaXL/AdedamolaXL/README.md

 - 👋 Hi, I’m @AdedamolaXL
-- 👀 I’m interested in software engineering and the future of development
+- 👀 I’m interested in software engineering and the future of tech.
 - 🌱 I’m currently learning full-stack web development
 - 💞️ I’m looking to collaborate on a variety of open source projects
 - 📫 How to reach me ?
 Hit me up on here or ...